AlphaGenes/AlphaPeel/docs/source/contribute.rst

 Finally, we need to publish the updated package.
 In AlphaPeel, this is done by trigering the workflow by a tagged commit.

-First, tag the commit with the corresponding version number.
+First, tag the commit with the corresponding version number:

 .. code-block:: console

     git tag 1.1.4

-Then push the tagged commit.
+Then push the tagged commit:

 .. code-block:: console

     git push --tags

 This will trigger the workflow and publish a newer version of the project.